PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Simulation Validation and Case Studies

-To assess its modeling capabilities at large scales, we tested \texttt{PSID.jl} on the 240-bus WECC case for the study of large-scale penetration of \ac{IBR} \cite{yuan2020developing}.
+We tested \texttt{PSID.jl} on the 240-bus WECC case for the study of large-scale penetration of \ac{IBR} \cite{yuan2020developing} to assess its modeling capabilities at larger scales employing \ac{QSP}.
 The system is comprised of the devices described in Table \ref{tab:model_types_240_bus_case} and 329 Lines.
 The resulting dynamic model has a total of 2420 dynamic states and 506 algebraic states.

-We executed 329 line trips and 195 generator trips in the system using PSS\textregistered{}E and \texttt{PSID.jl} and for each contingency we calculated and compared the Root Mean Square Error (RMSE) for every bus voltage, angle, and generator speed, resulting in a total of 595 trace comparisons between \texttt{PSID.jl} and PSS\textregistered{}E. Overall, we calculated the RMSE of 311,780 individual traces to verify the validity of \texttt{PSID.jl} simulation results with respect to a commercial tool for \ac{QSP} modeling.
-We employed the \texttt{Rodas5P()} solver with adaptive time-stepping and a $10^{-9}$ absolute tolerance and PSS\textregistered{}E using a $\Delta t = 0.005$.
-Table \ref{tab:sim_errors} shows the results of this exercise; the average error is calculated as the average of the max errors over the set of perturbations.
+We executed 329 line trips and 195 generator trips in the system using PSS\textregistered{}E and \texttt{PSID.jl} and for each contingency, we calculated and compared the Root Mean Square Error (RMSE) for every bus voltage, angle, and generator speed, resulting in a total of 311,780 individual traces to verify the validity of \texttt{PSID.jl} simulation results with respect to a commercial tool for \ac{QSP} modeling PSS\textregistered{}E. We employed the \texttt{Rodas5P()} solver with adaptive time-stepping and a $10^{-9}$ absolute tolerance and PSS\textregistered{}E using a $\Delta t = 0.005$.
+Table \ref{tab:sim_qsp_errors} shows the results of this exercise; the average error is the average of the max errors over the set of perturbations.